Find out about the new GHIC that replaces the EHIC

 How do I get a free GHIC?

-Avoid websites trying to charge you a processing fee.
-Some of these mimic the official NHS website and can seem convincing, but you should never pay for the card.
+You should avoid websites that are trying to charge you a processing fee.
+Some of these websites mimic the official NHS website and can seem convincing, but you should never pay for the card.

 What do I need to apply for a GHIC card?